Namibra-Devs/etrade/README.md

 # etrade
-An ecommerce web application for buying and selling of properties between traders and users
+An ecommerce web platform for buying and selling of properties between traders and customers